Chapter 18.12

 a.
 General retail sales, repair and services, one space per two hundred fifty square feet of net floor area,

 b.
-Restaurants, bars, cocktail lounges, cafes, one space for every three seats or one hundred square feet of net floor area devoted to dining, whichever requires more parking (including outside areas),
+Restaurants, bars, cocktail lounges, and cafes, one space for every three seats or one hundred square feet of net floor area devoted to dining, whichever requires more parking (including outside areas),

 c.
 Barber and beauty services, one space per two hundred fifty square feet of net floor area,

 d.
-Service stations, and vehicle repair uses, one space per four hundred square feet of net floor area, plus three additional spaces,
+Service stations and vehicle repair uses, one space per four hundred square feet of net floor area, plus three additional spaces,

-e.
+f.
 Other Commercial Uses.
 Proposed commercial uses not mentioned shall provide one parking space for every two hundred fifty square feet of net floor area.

 B. All parking spaces shall meet the following standards: